 Training Days and Time

+Participants are expected to complete the session as scheduled.
+Missing time for any reason may result in an “incomplete” status or reduced credit, depending on the course.
 It is expected that participants’ cases be covered throughout the duration of the training session.
 Participants should not receive messages or phone calls during training time.
 Emergency calls should be taken outside of the training room.

 Complete/Incomplete Status in PDS Online